-P304+P340 If inhaled: Remove person to fresh air and keep comfortable for breathing.
+P304+P341 If inhaled: If breathing is difficult, remove person to fresh air and keep comfortable for breathing.

 P305+P351+P338 If in eyes: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.